samwightt/blogg/content/_index.md

 # Hi, I'm Sam.

-I'm a computer science student at The University of Alabama and a senior software engineer at [The Nine](https://nine.is).
+I'm a computer science student at The University of Alabama and a software engineer at [Procurated](https://procurated.com).
 I write about coding, tech, history, politics, and whatever I'm interested in at the moment.
 During my free time, I knit / crochet, shitpost on [Twitter](https://twitter.com/samwightt), and learn / try new things.